mini retreats

 how this differs from standard sound baths

-These mini-retreats are not just sound baths or sound healing sessions.
+These mini-retreats are not just sound bath sessions.

 Sound is not continuous, immersive, or used with a healing agenda.
 There is no energetic work being offered, and no expectation of release, catharsis, or transformation.